 Maintaining a ketogenic lifestyle is based on many variables of living a healthy lifestyle.
 Creating lifestyle habits and activities beneficial to supporting a state of fat adaption will help you sustain energy and provide mental clarity.
 This is certainly better than living in a condition of burning sugars for fuel which usually leaves one feeling fatigued, craving carbohydrates, and experiencing brain fog.

 By understanding how your body tolerates stress and following the strategies above you will give yourself a significant advantage to living a healthier life.
-Learning what factors help you maintain a state of ketosis and which factors take you out of ketosis will help you improve your quality of life… and help you to prevent or heal cancer naturally.
+Learning what factors help you maintain a state of ketosis and which factors take you out of ketosis will help you improve your quality of life.

 The ketogenic diet is a low carb, high fat, and moderate protein-based nutrition plan which allows the liver to produce “ketones” to be used to fuel metabolism.